edb-gjengen/hmgrisen/README.md

 ## Set up

 This repo is meant as a monorepo for the Discord bot and the verification server.
 Thus we will only explain how to run them together as a unit here.
-For setting them up individually, see their respective README files.
+See the respective folders' README files for instructions on how to run them individually.

 1. Create a `.env` file in the root of the project.
 Use the `.env.example` file as a template.